-The sponsoring club shall provide the WWSCC Autoslalom Standards at any Championship event.
-A Standards book will be provided to each entrant who pays the Insurance Fee (5.8).
+The sponsoring club shall provide access to the WWSCC Autoslalom Standards at any Championship event.
+This will be provided to each entrant who pays the Insurance Fee (5.8).
 It is also recommended that the Standards be available for distribution at non-championship events.

-2.5.12.4 RELEASE OF LIABILITY
+2.5.12.4 RELEASE OF LIABILITY\